datopian/playbook/guide/README.md

 #### Accounts

 - Chrome and Firefox installed on computer
-- Google account (Datopian / Art Earth Tech)
+- Google account
   *We will not always do this for contractors.
 Often, during initial period we will let them use their own gmail account and will not provide access*
 - Shared Calendar
-- Datopian / AET standard [styles for google docs](https://hackmd.io/KwRgJgLARg7AzHAtAUymAnIiyAcmo4QAMiMUcEATHAGbrIgBsRQA?both#document-conventions) (you have to update your google account with these styles)
+- Datopian standard [styles for google docs](https://hackmd.io/KwRgJgLARg7AzHAtAUymAnIiyAcmo4QAMiMUcEATHAGbrIgBsRQA?both#document-conventions) (you have to update your google account with these styles)
-- Access to root Datopian/AET folder (and add that to your drive)
+- Access to root Datopian folder (and add that to your drive)
 - [Trello](https://trello.com/)

   * [Scrum for Trello](http://scrumfortrello.com/) *(adds estimates or record time-spent directly on Trello cards)*
 * [Gitter](https://gitter.im/) *(Chat hub)*